atharvacc/c2GAN/README.md

 ## For testing

-Write testing data into tfrecords
+Write test data into tfrecords

 ```
 $ python3 build_data.py --project 1_Isotropic_Liver --type test
 ```

-We use the same code but different parameters for training and testing and you need to load your checkpoints gained by several thousand epochs training, for example:
+We use the same code but different parameters for training and test.
+You just need to load your checkpoints like this:

 ```
 $ python main.py --epoch 500 --project 1_Isotropic_Liver --channels 1 --image_size 128 --GPU 0 --type test --load_model 20190926-1619